imisi99/Asteroid-Pygame/README.md

    - Press the q button to quit the game

-The game has been made into an executable file using pyinstaller therefore there is no need for any package installation to run the game, It can be downloaded [here](https://github.com/imisi99/Asteroid-Pygame/tree/main/asteroid%20shooter).
+The game has been made into an executable file using pyinstaller therefore there is no need for any package installation to run the game, It can be downloaded [here]() or [here]().
 Here is the installation Process:
- - You can clone the [folder](https://github.com/imisi99/Asteroid-Pygame/tree/main/asteroid%20shooter)
+ - You can clone any of these [pygame without class]() or [pygame with class]()
  - Once you have cloned the folder you can run the game by clicking on the executable file main.exe
  - Alternatively you can create a shortcut of the executable file and place it on your desktop for easy access

-To run the game on your terminal however you would run have to clone the [repo](https://github.com/imisi99/Asteroid-Pygame) and run this command on your terminal:
+To run the game on your terminal however you would have to clone this [repo]() or this [one with class]() and run this command on your terminal:
  -      pip intall requirements.txt
  -      python main.py